Diploma in Geriatric Medicine

 Eligibility

 All statutorily regulated healthcare practitioners, currently registered and in good standing with the relevant regulator, and with no restrictions on their practice, are eligible to apply to take the DGM.
-Physician associates who are on the Managed Voluntary Register, which is held by the Royal College of Physicians (RCP) and Faculty of Physician Associates, are also eligible to apply.

 UK-based regulated candidates

 For applicants declaring a UK registration, the RCP Assessment Unit will check registration with the relevant UK regulator (GMC, NMC, or Health and Care Professions Council, for example), including a check for any restriction to practise.
-Applicants declaring registration on the Physician Associates Managed Voluntary Register will have this registration checked with the Faculty of Physician Associates, including a check for any restrictions to practise.

 Non-UK based regulated candidates

-• Their regulatory body
+• The name of the applicant’s regulatory body

-• Their regulatory body registration number (or equivalent)
+• Their registration number (or equivalent)

 Interested in becoming an examiner?